langgenius on GitHub

 Top fix

-Replace the logout span with a real button element
+Convert the logout span into a real focusable button element

 See the fix